real estate broker vs agent

 To become a professional broker, we always update the regulations related to real estate because the legal factors in our country are always changing and adjusting, which is also the reason why it is difficult for some amateurs. that can compete with well-established and professional companies.

-We are not only familiar with the Law on Real Estate Business but also have to know about the Law on Housing, Civil Law, Investment Law, Decrees guiding the implementation of these laws in order to perform brokerage work properly.
+We are not only familiar with the Law on Real Estate Business but also have to know about the Law on Housing, Civil Law, Investment Law, and Decrees guiding the implementation of these laws in order to perform brokerage work properly.
 Accurate, legal, and professional.

 3. Knowledge of information technology